epam/ai-dial/docs/Deployment/OpenAI Model Deployment.md

    > Refer to [Microsoft Data Privacy Policy](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy) to learn how data provided by you to the Azure OpenAI service is processed, used, and stored.

    ![](img/whitelisting.png)

+#### Configure Kubernetes Service Account

+In case your cluster is located at Azure, the best practise for using Azure OpenAI is to assign an Azure user-assigned managed identity to Kubernetes Service Account.
+You can do this using Microsoft Entra Workload ID with Azure Kubernetes Service.

+> Refer to [Azure Documentation](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview) to learn how to configure Microsoft Entra Workload ID with Azure Kubernetes Service.

+> Refer to [Azure Documentation](https://learn.microsoft.com/en-us/azure/aks/open-ai-secure-access-quickstart) to learn how to configure a secure access to Azure OpenAI from Azure Kubernetes Service.

 ## Step 3: Add Model to AI DIAL